 Plates shall be installed after all painting has been completed and shall be secured with self-tapping stainless steel screws except on the inside of panel doors where gluing will be accepted.

-The manufacturers' nameplates shall be affixed to each item of equipment showing the size, name of equipment, serial number and all information usually provided, including voltage, cycle, phase, kW (horsepower), etc., and the name of the manufacturer and the manufacturer’s address.
+The manufacturers' nameplates shall be affixed to each item of equipment showing the size, name of equipment, serial number and all electrical information usually provided, including voltage, cycle, phase, kW (horsepower), etc., and the name of the manufacturer.
 Ensure that all stamped, etched or engraved lettering on plates is perfectly legible.
 Do not paint over nameplates and where apparatus is to be concealed, attach the nameplate in a location approved by the Consultant on the equipment support or frame.

 Identify all equipment with the corresponding remote controls.